10 Best WalkMe Alternatives [Updated for 2023]

 • Apty doesn’t list its pricing structure, but a free trial is available.

 Apty is a digital adoption software that can help you build employee onboarding and training processes.
-Apty’s look and feel is much more modern than that of WalkMe’s, and it is much easier to use.
-Just a simple extension installation – and Apty layers over the product.
+Apty’s look and feel are much more modern than that of WalkMe’s, and it is much easier to use.
+Just a simple extension installation, and Apty layers over the product.

 It is also much less costly than WalkMe, though pricing is still custom and you’ll need to talk to their team.
 However, a big plus is that Apty has a free trial available, and not only that, it lets you use the software for 45 days for free to evaluate whether it’s right for you.